First-ever Marburg virus infection outbreak in Equatorial Guinea

 Most common presentation includes high fevers and headache, often with gastrointestinal symptoms (nausea/vomiting).
 Signs of bleeding are rare and associated with late disease.

 Diagnosis is made by reverse transcriptase polymerase chain reaction (RT-PCR) from blood or buccal (oral) swab, often by a reference laboratory.
 A positive test confirms current infection, but a negative test does not rule out infection until symptoms have been present for at least 72 hours.

 There is no specific treatment; historical fatality rates have been as high as 90% and, based on recent experience with Ebola, may be improved with aggressive supportive care and fluid resuscitation.

 Marburg virus infection is part of the group of conditions known as viral haemorrhagic fevers.
-Since Marburg virus infection presents with similar features to Ebola virus, and because there is more information published on Ebola, some general statements and conclusions on the best type of care for Marburg are based on current knowledge of Ebola.
+Since Marburg virus infection presents with similar features to Ebola virus infection, and because there is more information published on Ebola virus infection, some general statements and conclusions on the best type of care for Marburg virus infection are based on current knowledge of Ebola.